 Take action—Go tell somebody!
 The disciples were excited to share with others what they had experienced and learned.
 One great benefit of sharing what you learn with others is that it confirms you’ve actually learned it.
 Share your fresh insight with a friend, a co-worker, a family member or small group.
 You will find yourself encouraged as well.

-Today, may He speak to your heart and create a burning within you that transform you for His glory….
+Today, may He speak to your heart and create a burning within that transforms you for His glory….

 Stay close to Him.
 Live beautiful